nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Mar 21 2025)
+### Joke of the day (Sat Mar 22 2025)
 <!-- joke -->
->Chuck Norris doesn't use a computer because a computer does everything slower than Chuck Norris.
+>Jack Bauer tried to use his detailed knowledge of torture techniques, but to no avail: Chuck Norris thrives on pain.
+Chuck Norris then ripped off Jack Bauer's arm and beat him to death with it.
+Game, set, match.
 <!-- /joke -->

-*Last update: Fri, 21 Mar 2025 00:55:15 GMT*
+*Last update: Sat, 22 Mar 2025 00:53:18 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)